Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 			b) 3 in 1
 				- fixed poster thumbs for seasons (show season thumbs again, krypton wasnt affected)

+		HOME :
+				- Win10,Netflix,NetflixBingie Layouts share same Menu again (all using NetflixBingie Menu) ( - you can disable main menu icons,Profile,skin logo via skin settings -> homescreen layout )

+				- Win10 - fixed overlay of profile, when like to use profile in header and not using slim/win10 header

+				- fixed Large Widget Panel and Infos will was shown when PosterDetail,Landscape Details has focused

+		COLORMANAGEMENT (Homemenu and Widgets)

+			- Titan Tiles - fixed issue with custom colors,and visible conditions

+			- HomeViewDetailsFocusColor : Needed a Change as it was cofusing (label "focus color for home tiles and widgets")

+				# because it was used for...

+	/solved			*unwanted	- dialogs (DialogSelect.xml, FileBrowser.xml):	-> bg(frame)
+					*unwanted	- Header										-> as focus color for touch controls, when enebled compact header *unwanted	- Header (Home)									-> Profile Info focused Color (ProfileInfoCompact)

+	/solved			*wished		- widget : single box widget, wide box,  		-> as Background /solved			*wished		- HOME : 				- Titan Tiles 			-> as Background !!JUST  IF using submenu inside  tiles
+														- HomeBigVertical 		-> BG Focused Main/Sub items
+														- ModernHorizontal 		-> BG Focused Main/Sub items

+				# what has changed...
+						- (win10,Netflix1) Bingie Mode focuse main/sub menu items			-> changed (MainMenuFocusButtonColor) to deafult (HomeViewDetailsFocusColor)
+						- Tiles,Widgets(PosterDetails,LandscapeDetail,SingleBox,WideBox)	-> use Custom Focus Textcolor (MainMenuFocusTextColor)
+																							(e.g. vertical sub labels are no longer hardcoded) -> use Custom Unfocused Textcolor (MainMenuFocusText)
+																							(e.g. vertical sub labels are no longer hardcoded) -> use custom Background on focus (HomeViewDetailsFocusColor)

+						- ALL WIDGETS now use the default focused and unfocused frame

 ## Marduk : version **.1.10. - 02.02.2019

 		VIEWS :